 Formal Entry Requirements

-All students studying for A Level would be expected to have five GCSEs A-C in academic subjects including GCSE English Language.
-Students wishing to study ICT would also be expected to have GCSE Maths and GCSE ICT at C or above, or Level 2 Btec ICT at Merit or above.
+All students studying for A Level would be expected to have five GCSEs A*-C in academic subjects including GCSE English Language.
+Students wishing to study ICT would also be expected to have GCSE Maths and GCSE ICT at C or above, or Level 2 BTEC ICT at Distinction or OCR National at Pass or above.

 What does the course involve?